Tanvir1337x/nixos-config/tips.md

     formatted;
 ```

 This creates a file (`/etc/current-system-packages`) with list of all installed packages with their respective versions.
-You can then view it easily like: `cat/bat /etc/current-system-packages`.
+You can then view it easily like: `cat /etc/current-system-packages` or `bat /etc/current-system-packages`.

 ## Home-Manager